 After getting a brief knowledge of conduction heat transfer, we can go further to understand how we can calculate the conduction heat transfer.
 We also may modify the equation thus the thickness of medium or insulation can be calculated.
-For better understanding, several examples of heat transfer calculation are provided.
+For better understanding conduction calculation, we provide several examples of heat transfer calculation.
 Disclaimer: This calculation is for rough estimation only.
 Do not attempt to use the calculation for severe applications.
 Contact professional if critical and severe application is required.

 From the above illustration, we have a wall with heat transfer surface area (A), zone with higher temperature (T1) and zone with lower temperature (T2).
 In this calculation, we assume that thermal conductivity remains constant.
 Rearrange basic equation obtained before, we can get the following equation: